srees1988/srees1988.github.io/_posts/2022-04-14-marketing-data-sources.md

 ---

 <small style="margin-bottom: -10px; display: block;">
-  *An excerpt from an article written by Sree, published in 'Generative AI' Journal.*
+  *An excerpt from an article written by Sree, published in 'AI in Plain English' Journal.*
 </small>

 <style>